All States/Illinois/Joliet/General Contracting

 Insurance Minimums

 General liability minimum $300,000 per occurrence, $600,000 aggregate.
 Workers compensation required if employees.
-Some projects require additional coverage or bonding.
+Professional liability recommended.
+Some municipalities require higher limits for public work.

 § C · Path to license